Fundamental Law of Hungary: Amendments

+2012–2025: Fidesz governments

 In March 2013, Parliament amended the constitution for the fourth time, on a 265-11 vote, with Fidesz, the Christian Democrats and three independents in favor and the Socialists boycotting the vote; there were also 33 abstentions.
 Subsequently, President János Áder signed the amendment into law, citing his legal duty and the need to preserve national unity.
 The fifteen-page amendment touches on several aspects.
-It annuls rulings of the Constitutional Court made before the 2011 constitution went into force, while allowing their legal effects to remain.
+It annuls rulings of the Constitutional Court made before the Fundamental Law went into force, while allowing their legal effects to remain.
 It endows the president of the Curia and the chief prosecutor with the power to initiate constitutional review of laws.
 While giving the Constitutional Court the power to review the constitution itself on procedural grounds, it stipulates that the court cannot annul a law passed by a two-thirds parliamentary majority.
 Judges and prosecutors are obliged to retire at the general retirement age, although that age is left unstated; the Curia head and the chief prosecutor are exempt.
 The amendment enshrines freedom of religion and allows constitutional complaints regarding the church law.
 It allows civil lawsuits for hate speech targeting an individual's community, and declares that communism is condemned.
 The measure requires students whose education is subsidized by the state to work in Hungary for a period after graduation or reimburse their tuition costs to the state.
 It allows only public media to air political advertising prior to general and European elections.
 The importance of the traditional family is stressed, and authorities are empowered to ban living in certain public spaces, although homelessness is not outlawed.
 A prior proposal on requiring voters to register prior to elections was not included after being earlier voided by the Constitutional Court.